 - call clients and assist them whenever they need help;

-- provide training to clients so that they can get most of the product;
+- provide training to clients so that they can get the most out of a product or service;

 - build healthy, strong relationships with customers;

-- check the compliance of a product with customers’ needs;
+- check if a product meets customers' needs;

 - implement innovations to bring customers to success and ensure value;